a-suna/ibm-schem-f5-multinic/README.md

 If your regional custom image has the same name as the public image, your custom image will be used.

-By default the BIG-IP™ virtual edition instnace will be unlicensed.
+By default the BIG-IP™ Virtual Edition instance will be unlicensed.
 The user can choose to include the following license types and their required template attributes

 **User variable:** ```license_type```